 The BBC’s hugely popular tv show Top Gear regularly does ‘country specials’ – adventures where the cantankerous middle-aged (yet frequently juvenile) hosts Jeremy Clarkson, Richard Hammond and James May go on an epic road trip through a far-off and exotic land.
 The last few weeks have seen Myanmar get the Top Gear treatment, and in many ways the country was ripe for it, making for an entertaining ride.

 But given the show’s customary use of dramatic license, how much of the ‘Burma Special’ felt real to people who know the country?
-[Click on the links to find out more about the places they went to and the issues covered]

 The Naming Myth